-For the price, the is a good direct drive power washer for a painter, or a homeowner.
-For my painting business, it suits my needs.
-Most of the painting I do is interior, so spending a couple thousand dollars on a fancy power washer is overkill, but if you plan to do a lot of pressure washing, a belt driven pump will last longer than direct drive.
-Simpson MegaShot
+The Simpson MegaShot is a good direct drive power washer for a painter or a homeowner for the price.
+I recommend buying the model with the Honda motor.
+For my painting business, it's been a great machine for the occasional cleaning of decks, fences and siding.
+Most of the painting I do is interior, so spending a couple thousand dollars on a fancy power washer is overkill, but if you do a lot of pressure washing, a belt-driven pump will last longer than a direct drive model like this one.

-The main disadvantages I have encountered are mostly design flaws, especially the weird location of the pull cord and water inlet connector.
-A separate detergent tank would be nice, but the siphon tube works well.
+The main disadvantages I have encountered are mostly minor design flaws like the weird location of the pull cord and water inlet connector.
+A separate detergent tank would be nice, but the siphon tube works well too.
 Once the tube is connected to the pump, using the black cleaning tip automatically siphons the cleaner through the machine for cleaning.
 When you're done cleaning, simply disconnect the siphon hose and remove the cleaner tip.

-Most importantly though, the washing capability is very good for cleaning wood and concrete.
-The MegaShot comes with five spray tips and a siphon tube for detergent.
-The power washer is almost ready to go out of the box, with the exception of adding the provided oil and assembling the top frame.
-Assembly took me two minutes.
+Most importantly, though, the washing capability is very good for cleaning wood and concrete.
+The Honda motor always starts when I pull the cord.
+The MegaShot comes with five spray tips and a siphon tube, not a tank, for detergent.
+The power washer is almost ready to go out of the box, with the exception of adding the provided oil and assembling the top frame, which is self-explanatory.
 The weight of the machine also isn't too heavy.
-I can easily lift it into my pickup truck without destroying my back.
+I can easily lift this pressure washer into my pickup truck without hurting my back.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.